 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effects of transactions, other events and conditions in the Chief Constable's financial position or financial performance.
 Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
-Apart from minor amendments to the wording of the Segmental Analysis Policy xi, no Accounting Policies have changed in 2017/18.
+No changes have been made to the Chief Constable's accounting policies in 2019/20.